mtiann3/drag-and-drop-opencv-python/README.md

-Setup Instructions:
+Project Description:

+The project is a simple interactive application that utilizes hand tracking to enable users to drag rectangles on the screen using their fingers.
+It uses the OpenCV library for webcam input and hand detection, as well as the cvzone library for additional functionalities like drawing rectangles with rounded corners.

+Features:

+Hand tracking: The application detects hands using computer vision techniques and tracks their movements in real time.

+Draggable rectangles: Users can interact with the application by dragging rectangles displayed on the screen using their fingers.

+Interactive display: Rectangles are drawn with transparency, allowing users to see the underlying webcam feed while interacting with the rectangles.

+Usage:

-Ensure you have Python installed on your system.
+Make sure you have Python installed on your system.
-Clone this repository to your local machine.
-Install the required dependencies using pip:

-pip install opencv-python numpy
+Install the required libraries by running pip install opencv-python cvzone.

-pip install cvzone

-Connect a webcam to your computer.
-Run the program by executing the Python script.
-You may need to adjust the webcam index (0 in cv.VideoCapture(0)) if you have multiple cameras.
+Clone the repository or download the source code.
+Run the main.py script.
-Position your hand in front of the webcam to interact with the colored rectangle.
+Position your hand in front of the webcam, and use your index finger to drag the rectangles displayed on the screen.
-Press 'q' to quit the program.